Want to know what’s available in your sector? Start here…

 This is an active support page on Facebook for UK TV and film industry workers.
 It’s got 6000+ members and aims to share information on everything from financial support to spare rooms.
 You might find it useful.

 Offer a free 24-hour support line on 0800 054 0000, or if you prefer you can email or live chat.
 They can offer advice on financial issues, legal queries, health and wellbeing and even career development.
+They also have a helpful page on financial support options amid the pandemic.

 The industry body ScreenSkills is offering loads of genuinely good online training courses at present, some have a fee but many are free and offer direct access to commissioners and other industry experts.